FAQ for DACA/Undocumented Students

 6. I have DACA and was planning to take a trip outside the states.
 Should I still go?

 If you have DACA and want to continue living in the U.S., you should never travel abroad unless you have applied for and received advance parole from USCIS.
 Advance parole is permission from USCIS to return to the U.S. after traveling abroad.
+Advanced parole applications are currently not being accepted by USCIS.

 7. If I have DACA will I be deported if the DACA program is terminated?